Anita7ITP/Week-5-Final-Project/README.md

 Design Tools:

 For the website design, I will be using HTML and CSS and Javascript for the front end.
-The database will be MongoDB.
+The database will be MongoDB and Mlabs.
+I'm hosting a local server on digitalocean